 FAILURE TO ACCOUNT TO BENEFICIARIES BY AN EXECUTOR

 Executors and administrators have a duty to keep all estate assets separate and identifiable, and to account to the beneficiaries for all monies coming into and going out of their possession.
-For estates subject to probate, the court will not allow the process to end until a satisfactory accounting is complete.
-If the trustee of a trust fails to provide a proper accounting, the beneficiaries can file a petition seeking a court order compelling the trustees to do an accounting.
+For estates subject to probate, the court will not allow the probate process to end until a satisfactory accounting is complete.
+As regards a trust, if the trustee of a trust fails to provide a proper accounting, the beneficiaries can file a petition seeking a court order compelling the trustees to do an accounting.
 Trustees who fail to properly account for their actions may also be removed by the court.
 But the beneficiaries must take action.
 They cannot just sit back and complain.
 That won’t get them anywhere.

-Just how detailed the accounting must be and how frequent reasonable disclosures must be made depends upon several considerations, including the complexity of the estate assets, valuation of assets, the number of beneficiaries, their known or unknown addresses, income and estate tax liability, etc. I’ve written extensively about an executor’s/administrator’s obligations to provide an accounting to beneficiaries and the level of detail beneficiaries can demand in any accounting.
-I invite you to visit my estate administration and probate site “How to Finalize and Wind Up a Probate Estate” to learn about your right to a detailed accounting.
+Just how detailed the accounting must be and how frequently disclosures must be made by the executor depends upon several considerations, including the complexity of the estate assets, valuation of assets, the number of beneficiaries, their known or unknown addresses, income and estate tax liability, etc. I’ve written extensively about an executor’s/administrator’s obligations to provide an accounting to beneficiaries and the level of detail beneficiaries can demand in any accounting.
+I invite you to visit my estate administration and probate site “How to Finalize and Wind Up a Probate Estate” to learn about your right to a detailed accounting, click here.

 If you are the executor of an estate or trustee of a trust under attack by beneficiaries and need to protect yourself from the claims of beneficiaries and/or others, or if you are a beneficiary and believe that the executor or trustee is not fulfilling their legal obligations to you and the estate, contact Fredrick P. Niemann, Esq. today, toll-free at (855) 376-5291 or email him at email@example.com.